seratch/kotliquery/README.md

 #### DDL Execution

-You acn use a session for executing both DDLs and DMLs.
+You can use a session for executing both DDLs and DMLs.
 The `asExecute` method if a query object sets the underlying JDBC Statement method to [`execute`](https://docs.oracle.com/javase/8/docs/api/java/sql/Statement.html#execute-java.lang.String-).

 ```kotlin
 session.run(queryOf("""